Lynne Knobloch-Fedders, PhD

 The strong links between relationship distress, depression, and anxiety, along with limitations in current theory, research, and intervention, point to the need for a comprehensive, integrated system of interpersonal assessment, diagnosis, and treatment.
-This project, directed by Dr. Lynne Knobloch-Fedders, applies interpersonal theory to the study of couples in which one partner suffers from depression or anxiety.
-The goal of this research is to develop a more comprehensive system of assessment, intervention, and outcome evaluation.
+This program of research, directed by Dr. Lynne Knobloch-Fedders, applies interpersonal theory to the study of couples in which one partner suffers from mood or anxiety disorders.
+The goal of this research is to develop a more comprehensive system of assessment, intervention, and outcome evaluation for these disorders.

-Dr. Knobloch-Fedders has conducted research comparing the interpersonal behavior of distressed couples with and without a depressed and / or anxious partner.
-In a second study, the process and outcome of an integrative couples therapy used to treat these couples has been investigated.
-The study is designed to correlate treatment process and outcome with changes in maladaptive interpersonal behavior over the course of therapy.
+Dr. Knobloch-Fedders’ research program compares the interpersonal behavior of distressed couples with and without a depressed and / or anxious partner, and evaluates the process and outcome of an integrative couples therapy used to treat these couples.

 Anderson, T., Knobloch-Fedders, L.M., & Stiles, W.B.
 (2012).
 The power of subtle interpersonal hostility in psychodynamic psychotherapy: A speech acts analysis.
 Psychotherapy Research, 22, 348-362.